RaphaelEDiener/presentations/on_language_design.md

 Often when programs live for a long time, they get consecutively harder to change.
-This problem is partially the fault of bad programming practices, but also partially the fault of the language it self, either not offering the required primitives, or not directing the programmers to a flexible solution.
+This problem is partially the fault of bad programming practices [5, 6], but also partially the fault of the language it self, either not offering the required primitives, or not directing the programmers to a flexible solution.